 If Alice wants to send 0.1 BTC to Carol, she simply sends that amount to Bob who simultaneously sends the same amount to Carol.
 Bob’s overall balance remains unchanged while Alice and Carol’s transaction can be recorded off-chain.

 This same process can be carried out with any number of middlemen.
 The more robust the Lightning Network becomes, the easier it is to find channels to connect two individuals.

 As ingenious as the Lightning Network is, it still has a drawback of its own.
 That is that its logical evolution is something that’s not a fully decentralized, peer-to-peer network.
 Instead, there will likely be large hubs in the network.

 The biggest reason for this is that each time transactions occur across multiple channels, the ‘middleman’ channels need to have large enough funds to cover the transactions.
 For example, a transaction of 5 BTC could not go through any payment channels that don’t have at least 5 BTC in them.

-What you can expect to have is large hubs that all have payment channels with one another.
+What you can expect to have are large hubs that all have payment channels with one another.
 Then, as long as the two parties in a transaction are both connected to one of those hubs, the transaction will be possible without posting to the blockchain.

-For some cryptocurrency purists, this increased centralization is reason enough to be against implementation of the Lightning Network.
+For some cryptocurrency purists, this increased centralization is reason enough to be against the implementation of the Lightning Network.
 Most people who feel this way are in favor of larger blocks to scale the network, which has its own drawbacks as mentioned earlier.

 Ultimately, these large payment hubs are not at all like central banks.
 They never actually possess or store your money in any way – that is still done by trustless smart contracts.
 Instead, they are simply a trustless medium for quick and cheap transactions.